divad12/blog/open-sourcing-uw-flow-draft.md

 ## Launch

 We first launched after two weeks of coding.
-It was an embarrasing MVP to just our Software Engineering class of 80 students.
+It was an embarrassing MVP to just our Software Engineering class of 80 students.
 A few weeks after that, we launched to the 1500-strong Accounting faculty, and then a few weeks later, to the entire campus.

 To get the word out, we tried all sorts of things: